Notice Board and External Competitions

 About IWW

-The International Writers’ Workshop was formed in 1976 by Barbara B Whyte, noted New Zealand Poet and Writer.
+International Writers’ Workshop (IWW) was formed in 1976 by Barbara B Whyte, noted New Zealand Poet and Writer.
 We are 'International' in that our multi-cultural national membership is diverse, and ages range from school to retirement.
 Anyone at all interested in any aspect of writing is welcome.

 Jocelyn Grattan Bequest